Ojore Nuru Lutalo is an anarchist and black liberation soldier who served time for revolutionary clandestine activities.

 On December 15 2014, Rev. Edward Pinkney, a leader in the struggle for social and economic justice for the residents of Benton Harbor, Michigan, was sentenced to serve 3 to 10 years in prison, on the basis of thin circumstantial evidence that a few dates had been altered on a recall petition against the city's mayor, James Hightower.
 The recall was prompted by the mayor's continued support for tax evasion by the Whirlpool Corporation, the Fortune 500 company and $19 billion global appliance manufacturer, headquartered in Benton Harbor.
 He was arrested on April 25, 2014.

 Ron is a former 60s civil rights activist.
-In 1969, Reed was among the students at St. Paul Central High School who demanded Black history courses and organized actions against racist teachers.
+In 1969, he was among the students at St. Paul Central High School who demanded Black history courses and organized actions against racist teachers.
 He was also instrumental in helping to integrate college campuses in Minnesota.
-During this period, Reed began to look toward revolutionary theory and engage in political street theater with other young Black revolutionaries in the city of St. Paul.
+During this period, he began to look toward revolutionary theory and engage in political street theater with other young Black revolutionaries in the city of St. Paul.

 Jalil became affiliated with the Black Panther Party at age 18.
 Less than 2 months before his 20th birthday he was captured with Albert Nuh Washington in a midnight shootout with San Francisco police.
 He was subsequently charged with a host of revolutionary activities including the assassination of two police in New York City.
 It is for this that he is currently serving a 25 years – life sentence in New York State.
 His case is known as the New York 3 case as his co-defendants include Nuh Washington and Herman Bell.